istio/community/EARLY-DISCLOSURE.md

 #### Additional membership criteria (Feb 14, 2022)

-As of Februrary 14, 2022 there is additional criteria to be a member of the early disclosure list.
+As of February 14, 2022 there are additional criteria to be a member of the early disclosure list:

-6. Be a member of the [Envoy Early Disclosure list](https://github.com/envoyproxy/envoy/blob/main/SECURITY.md#members).
+6. Be a member of the [Envoy early disclosure list](https://github.com/envoyproxy/envoy/blob/main/SECURITY.md#members).
-7. Have a member of your organization be a participant in the Istio Product Security Working Group
-  a.
-This is a private meeting held alternating Wednesdays at 11am Pacific or 3pm Pacific to accommodate a world wide community.
+7. Have a member of your organization be a participant in the Istio Product Security Working Group.
+This is a private meeting held alternating Wednesdays at 11am Pacific or 3pm Pacific to accommodate a world-wide community.

 **Removal**: If your organization stops meeting one or more of these criteria after joining the list then you will be unsubscribed.